AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 If the network has spare capacity (i.e., transactions are mostly cleared out with each block; the mempool for each chain is ~empty) then we have a situation like this:

-Set $t=0$ to be immediately after a block is published on a chain. then, as $t$ progresses, transactions with fees should build up in the mempool, so $TxFees \propto t$.
-The reward for mining a block is $r + TxFees$ for some block reward, $r$. if $TxFees \propto t$ then $r + TxFees \propto K + t$ for some constant $K$.
+Set $t=0$ to be immediately after a block is published on a chain. then, as $t$ progresses, transactions with fees should build up in the mempool, so $\text{TxFees} \propto t$.
+The reward for mining a block is $r + \text{TxFees}$ for some block reward, $r$. if $\text{TxFees} \propto t$ then $r + \text{TxFees} \propto K + t$ for some constant $K$.

-The potential reward-over-time for a miner ($t$ vs $r + TxFees$) looks like a sawtooth function with a y-axis offset.
+The potential reward-over-time for a miner ($t$ vs $r + \text{TxFees}$) looks like a sawtooth function with a y-axis offset.
 It builds as more transactions pile up, and drops back to the baseline reward after a block.

 If the miners $M_0, ..., M_9$ are capable of working on one of any $\{C_0, ..., C_9\}$ (and they have identical ROI profiles to the other miners), then they're incented to work on the chain with the most transactions in the mempool.
 That means: miners should, roughly, work the chain that has gone the longest without a block.
 What should we expect based on those incentives?
 Miners should work on each chain only in the final moments of the block production cycle.
-If block times were set to 60s, then they'd start mining at like the 54s mark b/c that's how they maximize their ROI.
+If block times were set to 60s, then they'd start mining at like the 54s mark because that's how they maximize their ROI.

-Why wouldn't they just keep mining on the same chain? b/c in the time that they focused on one chain, another one passed that >54s high-ROI threshold and thus has the best ROI potential per hash done.
+Why wouldn't they just keep mining on the same chain?
+Because in the time that they focused on one chain, another one passed that >54s high-ROI threshold and thus has the best ROI potential per hash done.

 We should thus expect that this configuration of chains actually *synchronizes* miners, resulting in block production that is somewhat regular and lower in variance.